suitcss/suit/doc/naming-conventions.md

 <button class="Button Button--default" type="button">…</button>
 ```

-<a name="ComponentName-descendantName"></a>
+<a name="ComponentName-descendentName"></a>
-### ComponentName-descendantName
+### ComponentName-descendentName

-A component descendant is a class that is attached to a descendant node of a
+A component descendent is a class that is attached to a descendent node of a
 component.
 It's responsible for applying presentation directly to the
-descendant on behalf of a particular component.
-Descendant names must be
+descendent on behalf of a particular component.
+Descendent names must be
 written in camel case.

 ```html